Seminko/Ascension-TSM-Data-Sharing-App/README.md

 &nbsp;

+> [!WARNING]
+> Currently only available for Windows and Area 52 realm.

 > [!IMPORTANT]
 > To keep this going, we each need to do our part with scanning and /reload-ing from time to time.